EliasWatson/EliasWatson.github.io/content/about.md

 ---
 title: "About"
-date: 2022-08-20T15:07:36-04:00
+date: 2024-07-04T17:03:12-04:00
 draft: false
 ---

-Hey!
-My name is Elias Watson.
+Hey there!

-I'm a guy in my 20's currently living in Greenville, SC, USA.
+I'm Elias Watson, a passionate programmer and technology enthusiast in my 20s, currently residing in Greenville, SC, USA.
-I have a bachelor's degree in computer science from Bob Jones University.
+I graduated with a bachelor's degree in computer science from Bob Jones University.

-I'm a programmer, technology/science enthusiast, and a follower of Jesus.
+As a follower of Jesus, I strive to integrate my faith with my love for technology and science.

-I am interested in almost every topic, including topics outside of technology and science, but my main computer science interests are in game development and computer graphics.
+My main interests lie in game development and computer graphics, but I have a wide range of passions.

+I am language agnostic and pride myself on quickly picking up new languages and frameworks.
-I program primarily in Rust outside of my job, but I have experience in many languages.
+Here are some of the technologies I have experience with:

+- Python
+- TypeScript & JavaScript
+- C & C++
+- Rust
+- Lua
+- Java
+- Lisp

+I also enjoy experimenting with more obscure programming languages like Elm, Odin, FORTH, Smalltalk, APL, and more.

+Feel free to connect with me or check out my projects!

+---

 _Any opinions I express are solely my own and are not representative of my past, present, or future employers._